steysie/morra/doc/README_FEATS.md

 ### Training

 ***Morra*** contains total 7 FEATS taggers.
-There are 2 different model types: joint, when we train one model for all FEATS tags; and separate, that contain individual models for every tag.
+There are 2 different model types: joint, when we train one model for all FEATS tags; and separate, that contains individual models for every tag.
 Further, each model type has 2 unidirectional (forward and backward) and 1 bidirectional taggers.
 Bidirectional use results of unidirectional taggers, so we need to train them all.